 It’s super easy to get around here.
 Buses, coaches and trains are all cheap and run regularly to all the main destinations.
-The prices can also be haggled down which is something you need to do – I felt bad at first as it’s already dirt cheap, but I new that I was still paying shit loads more than a local.
-These buses will take you across boarders which is a strange set up as you sometimes have to go into a load of minibuses instead, but whatever.
+The prices can also be haggled down which is something you need to do – I felt bad at first as it’s already cheap, but I knew that I was still paying shit loads more than a local.
+These buses will take you across borders which is a strange set up as you sometimes have to go into a load of minibuses instead, but whatever.
 Be prepared for long overnight journeys as well.
 The sleeper buses and trains are an experience for sure!
-There are also some budget airlines I used as I ended up hopping round a bit further than intended.
+There are also some budget airlines I used as I ended up hopping around a bit further than intended.
 Find out more details in my post here.

 Our decision to start in The Philippines was an easy one as one of our best friends is Filipino so it was an amazing chance to explore her home.
 We were incredibly lucky here and were able to stay in her beautiful family home in Manila and explore around from there.
-We spent 1 month hopping out to to a number of places that each have something fantastically different to offer.
+We spent 1 month hopping out to a number of places that each have something fantastically different to offer.

 Route: Manila was our base and we hopped out to Bohol, Boracay, Dumaguete and Palawan

-Vietnam was our first proper taste of nitty gritty tourist backpacking.
+Vietnam was our first proper taste of nitty-gritty tourist backpacking.
 We landed in Hanoi and threw ourselves into the hostel staying, street food eating, traffic dodging life here.
 It was something I had never experienced but you just gotta go with the flow!
 For the next 3 weeks we made our way South to Ho Chi Minh (Saigon) stopping off at a tonne of places along the way.
 Find out about my 3 week route here to get you inspired!